lawun330/Arduino-Remote-Controlled-Liquid-Filler/README.md

 The code encloses
 - Data transmission and receiving through radio modules
 - Displaying interactions with LCD
-- Getting the LIPO battery percentage to know when to recharge
+- Getting the LIPO battery info to know when to recharge
-- Driving the car with acceleratable speed
+- Driving the car with shifting speeds
 - DC control for dispenser to start or stop filling liquid